BeosinBlockchainSecurity/Web3-Knowledge-Base/README.md

 - BRC20, a new dark horse in the digital currency market or a flash in the pan What are its risks.pdf
 - Learn about Hong Kong’s VASP licence application details and get ready for the new regime.pdf
 - What is Stacks and what challenges may this BTC Layer2 Network face.pdf
+- Telegram bots, a powerful tool for degens or another story to be shilled.pdf
+- Exploring Tornado Cash In-Depth to Reveal Malleability Attacks in ZKP Projects